Diet & Nutrition

 Health in the News: Listeriosis (March 3, 2014) 1 Dead, Babies Ill from Listeria Linked to Cheese Listeria monocytogenes Michael and I were talking the day before this came up on the internet about cheese contamination.
 He mentioned the possibility of E. coli from the...

-How to use magnetic therapy, what to expect and the contraindications against using this type of therapy.
+How to use magnets and magnetic therapy, what to expect and the contraindications against using this type of therapy.

 During the heating process, some compounds of the milk impart a very strong cabbagy flavor that is most noticeable immediately after heating.
 These compounds dissipate during storage, but approximately one month into storage, UHT milk begins to deteriorate and is described in the industry as “stale.”
 In these later stages of storage, a bitter taste develops, and then it undergoes “age gelation,” a process in which the milk becomes more viscous and eventually loses fluidity.
 (Gross!)